The Rider on the White Horse destroyed the “Beast from the sea” along with the “False Prophet,” the “Beast from the earth” – Revelation 19:17-21.

-The next vision portrays the destruction of the “beast from the sea” and the “False Prophet.”
-The passage does not state where this climactic battle occurred, other than on the earth.
-In focus is the destruction of the “beast” and its vassals, and their consignment to the “Lake of Fire.”
+Next, John saw the destruction of the “beast from the sea” and the “False Prophet” at the final battle when the “rider on the white horse” overthrew the forces of “Gog and Magog.”
+The passage does not state where this occurred, other than on the earth.
+In focus is the destruction of the “Beast” and its vassals, and their consignment to the “Lake of Fire.”

-The passage is part of the third main division of the book that began when John saw the “Great Harlot, Babylon” in the “wilderness,” which details the results of the “seven bowls of wrath” that completed the “wrath of God.”
+The passage is part of the third main division of the bookthat began when John saw the “Great Harlot, Babylon” in the “wilderness.”
+This division details the results of the “seven bowls of wrath” that complete the “wrath of God.”

-In the second division, the reader was introduced to the cosmic enemies of the “Lamb” – the “Dragon,” the “beast from the sea,” the “beast from the earth,” and “Babylon.”
-Now, his adversaries are judged and destroyed in reverse order – “Babylon,” the “beast” and “False Prophet,” and finally, the “Dragon.”
-The language employed to describe the destruction of the “beast” is from Ezekiel’s prophecy of the attack on Ancient Israel by “Gog and Magog.”
+In the second division, the reader was introduced to the cosmic enemies of the “Lamb” – the “Dragon,” the “Beast from the sea,” the “Beast from the earth,” and “Babylon, the Great City.”
+In the third division, his adversaries are destroyed in reverse order – “Babylon,” the “Beast” and “False Prophet,” and finally, the “Dragon.”
+The language employed to describe the scene is from Ezekiel’s prophecy about the attack on Israel by “Gog and Magog.”

 - (Revelation 19:17-18) – “And I saw one angel standing in the sun, and he cried out with a loud voice, saying, unto all the birds that fly in mid-heaven, Come here!
 Be gathered together to the great supper of God, that you may eat the flesh of kings, and the flesh of captains, and the flesh of mighty men, and the flesh of horses, and of them who sit upon them, and the flesh of all, both free and bond, and small and great.”